KastnerRG/infinitam_fpga/src/ReadData/README.md

 ### TUM benchmarks

-Assuming you have downloaded one of the TUM benchmarks in the `~/data` directory:
+Assuming you have downloaded the 'freiburg1\_room' TUM benchmark in the `~/data` directory:

 ```